Thursday, July 26, 2007

 Empowering students enables them to become leaders.
 Giving students the opportunity to speak out garnishes the attitude that Tapscott describes in Chapter Five of Wikinomics: "This new generation of prosumers treats the world as a place for creation, not consumption.
 This new way of learning and interacting means they will treat the world as a stage for their own innovations." (p.
 127)

-http://weblogg-ed.com/2007/its-the-empowerment-stupid/.
+But Richardson, like so many others (including the author of this blog), fears that schools are not fostering this attitude.
+Richardson explains this fear and his own expectations of what students must become in his blog, "It's the Empowerment, Stupid" http://weblogg-ed.com/2007/its-the-empowerment-stupid/.
 Besides being "prosumers" as Tapscott describes them, Richardson coins several other labels (or "tags," in del.icio.us lingo) that upcoming generations must fit under: self-learners, self-selectors, self-editors, self-organizers, self-reflectors, self-organizers, self-reflectors, self-publishers, and self-protectors.
 For the purpose of this blog, I will simply refer you to Richardson's blog for the meanings of each of these terms.
 However, I will discuss them in a different blog to be added at a later date.
 Suffice-it-to-say, both TeenTek.com's program and this course cultivate all of these types of labels.

 "...Using These Tools...For the Greater Good."